philpackmohr/git-paper/git.md

 ### Notes to `git filter-branch`

-`git filter-branch` is like the nuclear option (as mentioned in the ["Pro Git" book](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)).
+`git filter-branch` is considered the nuclear option (as mentioned in the ["Pro Git" book](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)).
 It basically rewrites the whole repository or at least a big part of it.

 Make sure that you have a backup of your repository before attempting such operations.

 As you see in the example, `git filter-branch` can be quiet complicated.
 Unfortunately Git Extensions seems not to offer Filter-Branch operations but there is another tool that promises to make Filter-Branch operations much easier named [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) (not tested by the author).
-Especially if you have multiple repositories that have files that should never be committed, you should give it a try.
+You should try it especially if you have multiple repositories containing files that should never be committed.

 ### With Git Extensions